wenxuhaskell/lt2222-v21-a3/README.md

 With the dropout operation, we see that the loss becomes higher while accuracy does not change much.

-This is because the model trained by the network with dropout is less overfitted and more generalized.
+This is because the model trained by the network with dropout is a more generalized model

 ## Other notes